Michael Manzini

 Mike Manzini (born 29 November 1972 in Hoedspruit, Limpopo) is a South African former association football defender.
 He spent his entire career at Premier Soccer League club Mamelodi Sundowns and also played for South Africa.

-Manzini was Sundowns' ever-reliable and efficient captain who made well over 250 appearances for the club.
-His good work in defence often went unnoticed by onlookers but it was a sign of his experience, composure and superb reading of the play that he very rarely found himself having to make a last-gasp tackle or clearance.
+Manzini was Sundowns' captain who made well over 250 appearances for the club.
+His work in defence often went unnoticed, but it was a sign of his experience, composure and reading of the play that he very rarely found himself having to make a last-gasp tackle or clearance.